 Theater students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
-Go to minors for a complete listing of courses.
-Musical Theater majors are encouraged to enroll in either the Choir, Vocal Jazz Ensemble, or Dance minor.
-Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
+(For more information, visit Minors).
+Students also have the opportunity to participate in recreation, camp activities, and attend arts-focused educational events in the evening.

-All Theater students are expected to offer a demonstration of their craft by auditioning for selected theater faculty on the opening day of their session.
-Requirements vary according to major.
-All audition pieces must be memorized, written for the stage, and reveal the actor’s ability to create an original interpretation of the text based on character, objective, and obstacle.
+All Theater students are expected to offer a demonstration of their craft by submitting a placement video prior to arrival.
+Requirements vary according to major, but all audition pieces must be memorized, written for the stage, and reveal the actor’s ability to create an original interpretation of the text based on character, objective, and obstacle.

-Contemporary Acting campers should prepare a one minute contemporary monologue for this audition.
+Contemporary Acting campers should prepare a one minute contemporary monologue for this placement audition.
 Shakespeare campers should prepare a one minute Shakespeare monologue or soliloquy.
 Musical Theater campers should prepare a 32 measure excerpt from standard musical theater repertoire.
-Please provide sheet music for the piano accompanist.

 Blue Lake’s Elizabethan Theater